komilak/procrastinspire/README.md

 **Required Must-have Stories / Features**
 - [x] User is able to switch between Inspire, Routines, and Intentions
-- [ ] User is able to select goal on Intentions tab
+- [x] User is able to select goal (choose from diff buttons) on Intentions tab - no api response yet
 - [ ] User can scroll through images on Inspire tab
 - [ ] Intention selection updates and transitions to Inspire tab
-- [ ] User can set Morning preference on Routine tab
-- [ ] User can set Afternoon preference on Routine tab
-- [ ] User can set Evening preference on Routine tab